sgalal/lshk-word-list-crawler/README.md

 ## Disclaimer

-This repository is only for the collection of the dictionary data.
-The owner of this repository does not contribute to the word list itself.
-To the knowledge of the owner of this repository, the data is not fully accurate.

 The link of the word list is now broken.
 If you are interested in a more up-to-date word list, see [rime/rime-cantonese](https://github.com/rime/rime-cantonese).